Oasis Contemporary Jazz Awards: 2003 show

 After the 2002 show, the Parrishes sold to ShoCorp, a division of SCI Event Group, in Los Angeles.
 ShoCorp announced that the 2003 show (4th Annual National Smooth Jazz Awards) would be presented June 18, 2003 at the Wiltern Theater in downtown Los Angeles.
 Scheduled to perform were Al Jarreau, Dave Koz, Gerald Albright, Euge Groove, Freddie Ravel, David Benoit, Jeff Lorber, Peter White, Richard Elliot, Jeff Golub, Rick Braun, Steve Cole and Norman Brown.

 Another announcement came from ShopCorp on April 21, 2003 – The 4th annual National Smooth Jazz Awards ceremony scheduled for June 18 at The Wiltern in Los Angeles has been cancelled.
 The actual awards for this year will be given out but without the ceremony.
 Tim Goodwin President/Executive Producer of ShoCorp's who was to handle the event says, "Due to our current world climate, several of the valuable participants in this endeavor are apprehensive about rising to the commitment level that is required to make this event a success."
 Carol Archer of R&R magazine says nominations are currently being tabulated by the magazine and will be announced tomorrow with voting to commence immediately after.
 Voting will end one week prior to the June 18 awards announcement.
 Goodwin says he plans to put a ceremony together for next year's awards.

 Subsequently, winners were announced although there was no ceremony or show.
 This was the last public announcement from ShoCorp.
 Show tickets never went on sale.

 2011 Oasis Contemporary Jazz Awards

-The 2011 Awards Weekend (March 10–13, 2011 in San Diego, CA) had scheduled shows at the Balboa Theater on Thursday, March 10 and the Awards Show at the San Diego Civic Theater on Saturday, March 12.
+The 2011 Awards Weekend (March 10–13, 2011 in San Diego, CA) had scheduled shows at the Balboa Theatre on Thursday, March 10 and the Awards Show at the San Diego Civic Theater on Saturday, March 12.
 The show was unfortunately canceled due to lack of ticket sales.